- Degree Overview

 - Adam T. Hirsh, Assistant Professor, Ph.D., 2008, University of Florida.
 Interests: biopsychosocial aspects of pain.

-- John H. McGrew, Professor and Director, Clinical Psychology Program, Ph.D., 1991, Indiana University.
+- John H. McGrew, Professor, Ph.D., 1991, Indiana University.
 Interests: health psychology, psychiatric rehabilitation, autism.

 - Kyle S. Minor, Assistant Professor, Ph.D., 2012, Louisiana State University.
 Interests: schizophrenia, schizotypy, early psychosis, disorganized speech, neurocognition, stress, affect.